Voultapher/sort-research-rs/writeup/a_limited_performance_analysis_of_glidesort/text.md

 # A limited performance analysis of glidesort

+WIP: Please do not publish.

 Author: Lukas Bergdoll @Voultapher
 Date: 04.02.2023

 This is a limited performance analysis of the recently released novel sort implementation glidesort [1](https://github.com/orlp/glidesort).

+Bias disclaimer.
+The author of this analysis is the author of the ipn family of sort implementations.

 ### Benchmark setup